 - Lock all doors and barricade with furniture if necessary.

 - Lock windows and close blinds.

 - Do not unlock doors or allow anyone in or out until ordered to do so by proper authorities.
-Keep cell phone with you if possible.
-Faculty/Staff will be updated through their cell phones.
+Keep a cell phone with you if possible.
+Faculty/staff will be updated through their cell phones.

-ATLANTIS UNIVERSITY conducts a test of the emergency response an evacuation procedure at least once a term.
+Atlantis University conducts a test of the emergency response and evacuation procedure at least once a term.
 The test is unannounced to the students and takes place at a time when most of the students, faculty and staff are expected to be present on campus.
-An emergency response log is maintained in the President’s Office and includes the date, time and whether the Drill was announced or unannounced.
+An emergency response log is maintained in the President’s Office and includes the date, time and whether the drill was announced or unannounced.